-You can find some 32 inch TVs with good smart features, but your choice is pretty limited.
+New models released nowadays rarely cover the smaller 32 inch size.
 When it comes to features and performance, it's unfortunately quite scarce.
 Small TVs will usually be very basic and won't have great picture quality.
 A lot of performance and features can be gained from going up a little bit to 40 inches and higher (check our guide for 40-42-43 inch TVs).

 It doesn't have the best picture quality, but that is to be expected of a TV in this size nowadays.
 It also doesn't have any glaring flaws.
-Overall, it's a tough TV to beat, especially if you consider that a lot of TVs at this size or price lack smart features entirely; and if they do, they usually aren't to the caliber of Roku TVs.
+Overall, it's a tough TV to beat, especially if you consider that a lot of TVs at this size or price lack smart features entirely and if they do, they usually aren't to the caliber of Roku TVs.
 Accessing Netflix, Amazon prime video or Youtube is incredibly intuitive and fast, which can't be said of other budget smart platforms.

 Samsung UN32J6300.
 Great TV, but it is now discontinued and hard to find in stock.
 See our review